apollographql/apollo/docs/source/references/apollo-engine.md

 Engine is primarily a cloud service that ingests and stores performance metrics data from your server.
 There are two ways to get data into Engine:

-1. Use **Apollo Server 2** (Node servers) and configure performance metrics reporting by providing an Engine API key in your serer configuration.
+1. Use **Apollo Server 2** (Node servers) and configure performance metrics reporting by providing an Engine API key in your server configuration.
 2. Run the **Engine proxy** (deprecated) in front of your server and install an Apollo tracing package in your server.

 #### Apollo Server 2